ivvv/GIMP3-ML/README.md

 Forked from [forked version](https://github.com/UserUnknownFactor/GIMP3-ML.git) of the [original version](https://github.com/kritiksoman/GIMP-ML/tree/GIMP3-ML) to improve the user experience in several aspects:

 * (mine) adapted to run on Apple M1 and with MPS backend (check [this](https://developer.apple.com/metal/pytorch/))
-* (mine) replaced pickle I/O files with yaml for human readable configuration and status

 * Added more models.
 * Models are run with Python 3.10+.